t-young31/md-comparison/README.md

-# mc-comparison
+# md-comparison
-A comparison of programming languages and styles for simulating a simple particle cluster.
+A comparison of programming languages and styles for simulating the dynamics of a simple particle cluster.

 ## Introduction